 Attention all budding naturalists!
-Fancy yourself as a future Sir David Attenborough?
 Get involved with the City Nature Challenge, an international campaign to discover and record as much wildlife as possible over the Spring Bank Holiday weekend.
-Just download and use the iNaturalist app, it could win you a prize!
+Just download and use the iNaturalist app.

 What is the City Nature Challenge?

 The City Nature Challenge is an exciting global citizen science event to discover and record as much wildlife as possible, using the free iNaturalist app, whilst helping people connect with the nature on their doorstep.
 It started as a friendly competition between Los Angeles and San Francisco in 2016, and has expanded in scale year upon year.
-Last year, worldwide, more than 40,000 people participated and over 800,000 observations were made, comprising 32,600 different species!
+Last year, worldwide, more than 1,270,000 observations of 45,300 species were uploaded to iNaturalist by nearly 53,000 people worldwide.

 This year, the Brighton & Eastern Downs region will be taking part in the global City Nature Challenge alongside 400+ city regions worldwide, including 14 across the UK.
-To make things really interesting we’ll be in competition with the University of Sussex so get involved and help showcase the amazing nature we have in this region.
-Anyone can take part between 30 April and 3 May – young and old, experienced naturalists and curious beginners.
+To make things really interesting, we’ll be in competition with the University of Sussex so get involved and help showcase the amazing nature we have in this region.
+Anyone can take part between 29 April and 2 May – young and old, experienced naturalists and curious beginners.

 Where and how to get involved